kerns/dummy/README.md

 Dummy can be useful in the early stages of a project's development, where basic questions and assumptions about how to architect the front-end must be tested and resolved to conclusion before engineers further down the gantt diagram can begin the work of disassociating and obfuscating yours.

-It can also been seen as a support tool for designers and front-end artisans ready to embrace or experiment with the dark art of In-Browser Design.
+It can also been seen as a support tool for designers and front-end artisans ready to embrace the dark art of In-Browser Design.

 ### Dummy can…
 + Insert randomly selected strings of placeholder text in various lengths and formats (e.g. Headline, teaser, paragraph).